 George Maxwell Bell (1911-1972) contributed significantly to the wave of expansion of North American enterprise in the mid-twentieth century.
 Born in Regina, during his life Max lived in Montreal, Kimberley BC, Calgary, and on his ranch near Okotoks AB.

-After graduating from McGill University with a Commerce degree in 1932, he held various jobs as a labourer and prospector in British Columbia.
-Showing his acumen and preference for what he called the “dealing side” of business, he managed to secure a contract providing railway ties to the Canadian Pacific Railway and invested the profits in a dormant Turner Valley oil company.
-In 1935, Max Bell became the business manager of his father’s ailing newspaper, The Albertan.
+After graduating from McGill University with a commerce degree in 1932, he held various jobs as a labourer and prospector in British Columbia.
+Showing his acumen for what he called the “dealing side” of business, he managed to secure a contract providing railway ties to the Canadian Pacific Railway.
+He invested the profits in a dormant Turner Valley oil company – the first of many forays he would make into the nascent oil and gas industry.
+In 1935, he became the business manager of his father’s ailing newspaper, The Albertan.
 Three months later his father died, leaving the paper $500,000 in debt.
-In 1943, Mr. Bell raised enough money with the help of four friends to buy The Albertan.
-Within two years he had repaid all his father’s debts.
+In 1943, Max raised enough money with the help of four friends to buy The Albertan and, within two years, he repaid all his father’s debts.

 “He was above all things a builder, and an imaginative and successful one, with a vision that went far beyond his own private interest and encompassed many good causes which he felt would help Canada.
 He will be greatly missed.”

 “A business genius, he nevertheless made time to devote a portion of his life to community and Canadian affairs.
 Canada has lost a great citizen, and the West a loyal native son.”
-(Mr. N.R.
-Crump, former President of Canadian Pacific)

 A lifelong athlete and fitness advocate, at age 50 Max reputedly astonished a gathering of newspaper editors by walking across the room on his hands.